-Located in Gjirokastër County in the southeastern corner of the country, Fir Of Hotovë-Dangelli National Park is the largest national park in Albania.
-The park gets its name from the hotova fir, a typical tree species that covers most of its surface area.
+The park is located in Gjirokastër County in the country’s southeastern corner.
+Fir Of Hotovë-Dangelli National Park is the largest national park in Albania.
+The park takes its name from the hotova fir, a typical tree species covering most of its surface area.
 It’s one of the most underrated natural destinations in the country, offering something to do for everyone in every season.

-Although the fir dominates these forests, you’ll also find other trees like maples, oaks and black juniper here.
-While relatively accessible, it still encompasses some seriously wild landscapes inhabited by wildlife such as wild boar, badgers, red foxes, grey wolves, and even brown bears.
+Although the fir dominates these forests, you’ll also find other trees like maples, oaks, and black juniper here.
+While relatively accessible, it still encompasses some incredibly wild landscapes inhabited by wildlife such as wild boars, badgers, red foxes, grey wolves, and even brown bears.

-Popular activities include hiking and backpacking, and whitewater rafting in Langarica Canyon.
+Popular activities include hiking, backpacking, and whitewater rafting in Langarica Canyon.

 How To Get To Fir Of Hotovë-Dangelli National Park